CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences: Other Empirical Studies

-In above experiments, both proportions of poisoned data and cover data are fixed 5\% (following the setting in~\cite{tang2021demon}) to apply baseline, CASSOCK-1, and CASSOCK-2.
-Here we explore their influences when these ratios vary.

-For the proportion of poisoned data, by fixing cover data to 10\% of non-source classes, we increase the proportion of poisoned data from 10\% to 60\% in source classes, the results of which are detailed in Fig.~\ref{fig:disscuss}(a-c) in Appendix.
-The CDA of all attacks retain stable that is similar to the clean model, while their ASR and FPR exhibit an upward trend.
-Because generating more poisoned data strengthens the backdoor effect, which results in a stronger backdoor behaviors for all classes (including the non-source classes).
-Nevertheless, both CASSOCK-1 and CASSOCK-2 demonstrate better efficacy than the baseline in term of ASR (with higher value) and FPR (with lower value).
+In this section, we explore the impact of different poisoned and cover data proportions on the attack performance of each attack.
+Specifically, we also use CIFAR10 and its related model architecture, fix cover data proportion to 10\%, and increase poisoned data proportion from 10\% to 60\%, and the results show in Figure~\ref{fig:Poison}.
+Clearly, the CDA of all attacks remains relatively stable, and their values are comparable to a clean model.
+Their ASR and FPR are increasing upon greater poisoned data proportion.
+As more poisoned samples further strengthen the backdoor effect, which results in stronger backdoor behaviors for all classes (including the non-source classes).
+Still, \trans, \content and \complementary demonstrate better attack performance than \baseline with higher ASR and lower FPR.

-For the proportion of cover data, by fixing poisoned data to 10\% in source classes, the proportion of cover data is increased from 10\% to 60\% in non-source classes, its results are depicted in Fig.~\ref{fig:disscuss}(d-f) in Appendix.
-The CDA of all infected models increases slightly, while their ASR and FPR appear a downward trend with this proportion.
-On one hand, for the former CDA, cover data, to some extent, improves the diversity of training data set---the trigger samples serve a kind of data augmentation effect as the trigger does inject perturbations, enhancing the model's generalization on clean samples.
+Besides, we fix poisoned data proportion to 10\%, and increase the proportion of cover data from 10\% to 60\%, results of which are displayed in Figure~\ref{fig:Cover}.
+Specifically, each attack's CDA increases slightly, and their ASR and FPR decrease upon a greater proportion.
+On the one hand, more cover data can improve the diversity of the training dataset---the trigger samples serve a kind of data augmentation effect as the trigger does inject perturbations, enhancing the model's generalization on clean samples to improve CDA.
 On the other hand, increasing the amount of cover data makes the trigger less sensitive to non-source classes and suppresses the backdoor effect in source classes.
-Even so, both \name perform better than the baseline with respective to ASR and FPR.
+Even so, three \name-based attacks perform better than \baseline with regard to ASR and FPR.